magneticstain/PrivyPaste/README.md

 ### Configuration
 After the application has been installed, we can configure it.

+#### Database Settings
-As of right now, the only thing that needs configuration by the user with this application are the database settings.
+One thing that needs configuration by the user with this application are the database settings.
 The file for this is located at `/opt/privypaste/web/PrivyPaste/conf/db.php`.
 Open up this file for editing and add in each field with the values for your installation.
 An example is included below:
 ```
         // DB SETTINGS